 Have a quick ten-minute tidying session before everybody goes to bed.
 Make one pass through the entire house and tidy up any out of place items.

 Pick up the socks you kicked off because your feet got too warm, the empty glass and napkin from your bedtime snack.

 Straighten the couch cushion where you stretched out, fold the throw blanket, and put the remotes back in the basket.

 You’ll be able to go to bed with a clear mind knowing your house is clean and tidy.

 Keeping Your House Clean and Tidy

-Stop being a slave to cleaning your home.
-Get everybody on board with establishing some new tidying habits so everybody can help with keeping it all up.
+Stop spending your weekend cleaning your home.
+Get everybody on board with establishing some new tidying habits so you’re not doing it all.

 Define your priorities of how clean your home needs to be and how often you need to do each task so each person knows what needs to be done.

-Make your bed and do at least one load of laundry every day to keep it from becoming a gigantic, day long task.
+Make your bed and do at least one load of laundry every day to keep it from becoming a gigantic, all-day task.
 Deal with mail right away and clean dishes as soon as your done eating.

-Practice tidying and cleaning as you go, and doing a quick, whole house tidy up before you go to bed.
-Each of these should only take five to ten minutes and are how you can keep your home clean and tidy.
+Practice tidying and cleaning as you go, and do a quick, whole house tidy up before you go to bed.